icerpc/hello/README.md

 Once running the server will be available at `icerpc://localhost` using the `TCP` and `QUIC` transports on the default port (4062).

-### Configuration
+## Configuration

-The server can be configured using environment variables (which can be set in the compose file).
+The server can be configured though several environment variables:
-The following environment variables are available:

 - `LOG_LEVEL` - The [log level](https://learn.microsoft.com/en-us/dotnet/core/extensions/logging?tabs=command-line#log-level).
 Default: `Debug`
 - `SERVER_CERT` - Path to the server certificate.
 Default: `/certs/server.p12`